 As mentioned earlier, there are tons of bunker blueprints and layouts available all over the internet.
 Take a look at any of them and see what best suits you.
 The important thing is to cover all the crucial bases like:

-- viable exit and entrance points
+- Viable exit and entrance points

-- the living spaces
+- Living spaces

-- the ventilation and exhaust systems
+- Ventilation and exhaust systems

-- drainage and sewage systems
+- Drainage and sewage systems

-- light and temperature control
+- Light and temperature control

-Bricks are also a good option for your bunker walls, but you also have to consider that they take a bit of time to lay down.
-We don’t recommend building your shelter entirely out of wood because of this itty bitty issue called decomposition, but you can definitely incorporate hardwood in some aspects of your bunker as in the floors and finishings.
+Bricks are also a good option for your bunker walls, but you also have to consider that they take some time to lay down.
+We don’t recommend building your survival bunker entirely out of wood because of an itty bitty issue called decomposition.
+But you can incorporate hardwood in some aspects of your DIY underground bunker, as in the floors and finishings.

-Get Digging And Building
+Get Digging and Building

 A depth of at least 6 feet is needed for most underground bunkers, but of course, this would still depend on the scale of your shelter.

-Ventilation And Air Filtration
+Install Ventilation and Air Filtration

-You need to find a way to filter in clean air into your bunker.
+You need to find a way to filter clean air into your survival bunker.
 Installing an NBC (Nuclear, Biological, Chemical) Air filtration system is a must.
-This system sucks air from the outside and filters 99% of impurities like dust, bacteria, and other contaminants.
-NBC systems run on power but they can be set up to automatically switch to backup battery juice, too.
+This system sucks air from the outside and filters 99% of impurities like dust and bacteria with help from activated carbon.

 Secure Your Water System